 We’ve compiled detailed information on some of the most asked about safety topics below.
 If you have any questions or concerns, we invite you to have a conversation with one of our Directors.

-Every itinerary has a detailed schedule outlining each day’s activities and locations that have been approved by our full-time planning department.
-While we believe in spontaneity and flexibility in the field, we limit deviations from these pre-approved plans.
-This assures that our full-time team, with years of experience, has decided what are the best routes and safest activities.
-We do not have our summer hires select vendors or suppliers in the field that have not been researched and approved with regards to safety.
-Our suppliers must pass a safety review check.
-We ask about prior incidents, licensing and emergency training in our efforts to reduce risks.
-Our full-time team completes due diligence so our summer leaders can focus their attention on the group.
+Every itinerary includes a detailed schedule outlining each day’s activities, at locations approved by our full-time Planning Department.
+While we believe in spontaneity and flexibility in the field, we limit deviations from these pre-approved plans so our Leaders travel the most secure routes and plan the safest activities.
+Our vendors and suppliers must pass a rigorous safety review check.
+We ask about prior incidents, licensing and emergency training to reduce any risks to our participants.

-In developing any new programs, we have an eight to 15 month research and scouting process that involves site inspections, checking activity suppliers, researching accommodations, reviewing routes and directions and checking access to medical care.
-In some cases, we may research even longer before we deem a new program ready.
+Our full-time team does the due diligence so our summer Leaders can give their full attention to their group.
+When developing new programs, we implement an eight- to fifteen-month research and scouting process that involves site inspections, vetting activity suppliers, researching accommodations, reviewing routes and directions, and ensuring access to medical care.

-Our first time Trip Directors receive a week of training and returning Trip Directors go through six days of workshops.
-Trip Leaders attend a three day staff training program.
-For all summer staff, written manuals with detailed policies and procedures are reviewed.
-Training exercises and role plays reinforce our safety protocols.
-We have been told by many teachers who come to work with us that they cannot believe the quality of our training and that our materials and practices far surpasses that from any other camp, school or travel program they have worked for!
+First-time Trip Directors receive a week of training and returning Trip Directors go through six days of workshops.
+Trip Leaders attend a three-day staff training program.
+Written manuals with detailed policies and procedures for all summer staff are reviewed.
+Additional training and role-playing exercises reinforce our safety protocols.
+We’ve been told by many teachers who work with us that the quality of our training and the thoroughness of materials and practices far surpass any other camp, school, or travel program they’ve been a part of!